maikdevries/Lunar/.github/README.md

 This structure allows the case of multiple roles per reaction, multiple reactions per message and multiple messages per server.

 For now, each reaction role has to be set up manually.
-In the near future, a set of commands will be implemented to achieve the same end result with minimal effort.
+In the near future, a set of commands will be implemented to achieve the same result with minimal effort.

 ## Twitch Livestream Announcements
 Lunar has built-in support for Twitch livestream announcements by polling the Twitch API every 60 seconds to check whether the specified Twitch channel in `config.json` is currently live.
 The announcement will have a message, if this is set, with an embed which has the title, game being played, viewer count and thumbnail of the stream together with a direct link to the stream.
 This embed is updated every 3 minutes with the latest stream statistics, as long as the stream is online.
 When the stream goes offline, the embed will change to display information about the latest VOD and link to it.